 Dr. Kim is Co-founder and Head of Sigma1 Program.
 In addition, Felix currently serves as a Member of the Sidney Kimmel Cancer Center at Thomas Jefferson University, Assistant Professor at Drexel University, and Secretary/Treasurer of the Translational and Clinical Pharmacology division of the American Society for Pharmacology and Experimental Therapeutics (ASPET).
 He is an expert in the pharmacology and biology of Sigma1 in cancer and in Sigma1 drug discovery.
 He has produced novel technologies and small molecule compounds used by scientists around the world to elucidate the role of Sigma1 in disease.
 He holds a BS in Biochemistry & Cell Biology from the University of California at San Diego, a PhD in Biochemistry from the Université de Montpellier (France) for work performed at the Centre National de la Recherche Scientifique, and performed a post-doctoral fellowship in the Molecular Pharmacology & Chemistry Program at Memorial Sloan Kettering Cancer Center.

-Dr. Tasir Haque is VP of Chemistry at Context Therapeutics.
+Dr. Tasir Haque is Head of Chemistry at Context Therapeutics.
 Prior to joining Context, Tas was a Principal Scientist in Immunology Chemistry at Bristol-Myers Squibb, where he focused on advancing small molecule programs to IND status.
 His background at BMS includes drug discovery programs in several therapeutic areas including Oncology, Metabolic Diseases, and Cardiovascular Diseases.
 Tas has extensive experience with both small molecule and linear and cyclic peptide research.
 Earlier in his career, Tas was a member of the Directed Parallel Synthesis medicinal chemistry team at DuPont Pharmaceuticals, where he focused on Anti-Infectives.
 Tas is an inventor on multiple patents and has written and reviewed articles in several peer-reviewed journals.
 He holds a B.S. in Chemistry from the University of Michigan, a Ph.D. in Organic Chemistry from the University of Wisconsin, and was an NIH postdoctoral fellow at the University of California, Berkeley.